GEOS-DEV/GEOS/src/coreComponents/physicsSolvers/docs/CompositionalMultiphaseFlow.rst

 -----------------

-The nonlinear solution strategy is based on Newton's method. at each Newton iteration, the solver assembles a residual vector, :math:`R`, collecting the :math:`n_c` discrete mass conservation equations and the volume constraint for all the control volumes.
+The nonlinear solution strategy is based on Newton's method.
+At each Newton iteration, the solver assembles a residual vector, :math:`R`, collecting the :math:`n_c` discrete mass conservation equations and the volume constraint for all the control volumes.
 The solver also assembles the Jacobian matrix :math:`J` containing the analytical